heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 It contains the identifier of the ENC cell that it corresponds to, so that's usually a geographic region at a particular scale.
 The cell names look something like: `NO4D0512`, or `NO5F1615`.
-The finally resulting permit file (`permit.txt` by naming convention) is going to look something like this:
+Finally, the resulting permit file (`permit.txt` by naming convention) is going to look something like this:

 ```